CNA-Tech/PKS-Ninja/LabGuides/PksInstallPhase1-IN3138/readme.md

 <img src="Images/2019-06-20-17-05-49.png">
 </details>
 <br/>

+3.13 Return to the Ops Manager web ui.
+Ensure that the BOSH Director installation completes before proceeding.

 _**Note: Do not discard the values you've stored in Notepad++, you will need them again for PKS Install Phase 2.**_